robinhilliard/defunit/README.md

 write and reason about if it is working with a consistent set of core units of the developer's choosing.

-The operators can also be used to convert between 'other' types in a readable way:
+The operators can also be chained to convert between 'other' types in a readable way:

 ```elixir
   iex> 100 <~ :kmh ~> :mph